Reference Attributes

 }

-// & is the address-of operator, and it is used to:
+// & is the address-of operator.
+It is used to:

-// Gets the memory address of variable number,
+// Get the memory address of variable num,

-// and passes it as an argument to passByReference.
+// then pass it as an argument to passByReference.

-When you need to access the DOM element corresponding to a regular tag in templates, you can add the &dom attribute to that element:
+When you need to get the DOM element corresponding to a regular tag in the template, you can do so by adding the &handle attribute to that element:

 • js